gkjohnson/three-mesh-bvh/README.md

 ## Extra Functions

-List of functions stored in the `extra/` because they require extra effort to integrate with some build processes.
+List of functions stored in the `src/workers/` and are not exported via index.js because they require extra effort to integrate with some build processes.
 UMD variants of these functions are not provided.

 ### generateAsync